-- 420 c2Part of the discrepancies between modeled and real-world metrics c3(e.g. landslide and lake volume) are likely explained by topographic differences between our study area (Austrian Alps) and other mountain ranges we used for comparison.
-Variations in the topographic expression are related to lithological heterogeneity (contrasts in rock mass strength), climatic conditioning (e.g. fluvial versus glacial, rates of precipitation) and tectonic forcing (variations in timing and rates of uplift).
-However, the differences between modeled and real-world metrics may also be a consequence of uncertainties in field measurements and - 425 oversimplifications in the models.
+Part of the discrepancies between modeled and real-world metrics (e.g. landslide and lake volume) are likely explained by topographic differences between our study area (Austrian Alps) and other mountain ranges we used for comparison.
+Variations

+420 in the topographic expression are related to lithological heterogeneity (contrasts in rock mass strength), climatic conditioning (e.g. fluvial versus glacial, rates of precipitation) and tectonic forcing (variations in timing and rates of uplift).
+However, the differences between modeled and real-world metrics may also be a consequence of uncertainties in field measurements and oversimplifications in our model.

 The accuracy of field data is limited by, among other effects, measurement uncertainties and systematic under-representation of small landslide dams.
 In many cases, remnants of landslide dams and lakes need to be interpreted, hampering the assessment of their size and extent.
-In addition, even if dams and lakes are preserved, the topography prior to landsliding often remains unknown. c4This effect is also mentioned by Korup (2004), who suggests that uncertainties in the estimation of landslide dam
+In addition, even if dams and lakes are preserved, the topography prior to landsliding often remains unknown.
+This effect is also mentioned by Korup (2004), who suggests that uncertainties in the estimation of landslide dam heights are responsible for the differences between field and model results.
+Furthermore, large landslides may only create small dams and shallow lakes, for example when they partially block the valley floor or impound a small creek in relatively steep

-- 430 heights are responsible for the differences between field and model results.
-Furthermore, large landslides may only create small dams and shallow lakes, for example when they partially block the valley floor or impound a small creek in relatively steep terrain.
-Since small dams c5 get eroded in a short time c6 and shallow ponds of water fill with sediments very quickly, they often remain undiscovered in the field. c7 Yet they can be simulated, leading to a wider range of modeled landslide dams.
-These small dams are not considered in the inventories of c8 Fan et al. (2020), Dufresne et al. (2018), Korup (2004) and Costa and Schuster - 435 (1988). c9The typical c10dammed lake size raising interest beyond the landslide c11itself seems to differ c12between massifs.
-In the case of the Alps, c13dams are reported for II < 2 (Fig. 5a).
+430 terrain.
+Since small dams get eroded in a short time and shallow ponds of water fill with sediments very quickly, they often remain undiscovered in the field.
+Yet they can be simulated, leading to a wider range of modeled landslide dams.
+These small dams are not considered in the inventories of Fan et al. (2020), Dufresne et al. (2018), Korup (2004) and Costa and Schuster (1988).
+The typical dammed lake size raising interest beyond the landslide itself seems to differ between massifs.
+In the case of the Alps, dams are reported for II < 2 (Fig. 5a).

-c14 In contrast to field measurements, geomorphometric parameters obtained in a modeling study are highly precise, but assumptions and approximations made along the numerical process chain introduce uncertainty to the results.
+435 In contrast to field measurements, geomorphometric parameters obtained in a modeling study are highly precise, but assumptions and approximations made along the numerical process chain introduce uncertainty to the results.
 As an example, we assume that lakes are filled to the brim, which might not always happen in reality, due to loss of water via groundwater flow through the landslide deposits or river bed substrate (Snyder and Brownell, 1996).